orangesamus/RocketPoolRapidResearchIncubator/RocketPoolRoadmap.md

 ##### Notes

 <sup>\*</sup>EIP-7002 is required for Forced Exits.
-EIP-7002 is tentatively planned for integration in the "Pectra" Ethereum Upgrade which is tentatively scheduled for ~Q4 2024
+EIP-7002 is tentatively planned for inclusion in the "Pectra" Ethereum Upgrade which is tentatively scheduled for ~Q4 2024

 #### 7. RPL Inflation Rework